Jubayer1228/test_project/README.md

 # test_project
-testing feature change1s
+testing feature changes
-testing commit messages1
+testing commit messages
 A webapp with Django
+this is new

 To run this project in your environment, first download the project in your local environment. use the following command